OpenLMIS/openlmis-template-service/TESTING.md

 * Who: Code author during implementation, with input from BA/QA.
 * What: Enforces contracts between and to services.
 * When: Ran in CI.
-* Where: Reside inside seperate repository:  [openlmis-contract-tests](http://github.com/openlmis/openlmis-contract-tests).
+* Where: Reside inside separate repository:  [openlmis-contract-tests](http://github.com/openlmis/openlmis-contract-tests).
 * Why:  Tests multiple services working together, testing contracts that a Service both provides as well as the requirements a dependant has.

+The main difference between contract and integration tests:
+In contract tests, all the services under test are *real*, meaning that they will be processing requests and sending responses.
+Test doubles, mocking, stubbing should not be a part of contract tests.

+Refer to [this doc](https://github.com/OpenLMIS/openlmis-contract-tests/blob/master/README.md) for examples of how to write contract tests.

 ### End-to-End <a name="e2e"></a>